o-daneel/Lunii.RE/CIPHERING.md

   ```
   This code is available in event_loop at 0x90013200

-* Key B is make of deciphering .md file from 0x08 to 0x18.
+* <s>Key B is make of deciphering .md file from 0x08 to 0x18.
   Those four **UINT** make Key_B[0] Key_B[1] Key_B[2] Key_B[3]

   The section from 0x08 to 0x18 is made of